 Our group swim lessons are typically sold in packages of eight lessons, and are offered once per week for eight weeks, twice per week for four weeks, or four times per week for two weeks (offerings vary by season and location).
 Group swim lessons have fixed class dates and times.
-The cost for a group lesson package is $149 for YMCA members with active memberships and $199 for community members.
+The cost for a group lesson package is $159 for YMCA members with active memberships and $229 for community members.
 Each swim lesson is 40 minutes.
 To register, return to the top of this page.

-Private and semi-private lessons are typically sold in packages of four lessons, and may be sold with fixed or flexible dates, depending on the season and location.
-A session of four private swim lessons is $245 for YMCA members with active memberships and $319 for community members.
-A session of four semi-private lessons is $350 for two YMCA members with active memberships and $425 for community members.
+Private and semi-private lessons are sold in packages of 1, 4, 8 and 12 lessons, and may be sold with fixed or flexible dates, depending on the season and location.
 Private and semi-private swim lessons are 40 minutes.
+Click here to search for private and semi-private swim lessons.

 1. Cancellations made 14 days or more before the program start date will receive a full refund, less the deposit (if applicable).